hyunbink/JS_Project/README.md

 Friday Afternoon & Weekend:
 * Setup project, including getting webpack up and running.
 * Get canvas to show up on the screen, and spend time getting comfortable with the Canvas API.
-* Create Game, Player, Ball, and Hoop classes.
+* Create Game, Player, Ball, and Hoop/Net classes.
 * Make basic shapes of contents of game (player, ball, hoop) to render on canvas
 * Think of a fun title for game, get sprites, and select sound effects/music ready for Monday